andrewtheguy/whisper_transcribe_rs/README.md

-sample setup to transcribe with whisper.cpp's rust binding it will convert the file with ffmpeg to the waveform in memory first need to install ffmpeg separately
+Sample setup to transcribe with whisper.cpp's rust binding it will convert the url stream with ffmpeg to the waveform in memory first, then output to jsonl and at the same time save to database need to install ffmpeg separately

 - create a config toml file